run2bizdocs/documentation/en-us/docs/faq.md

     8- Use of the parameters below is optional.
 They separate the main connection pool with the flow, inventory, and report execution pool;

        - JDBC_ALIAS_BPM = java: / jdbc / $ {value} (This parameter defines the name of the datasource of the stream.
-Enter the name of the datasource, eg java: / jdbc / citsmartFlux);
+Enter the name of the datasource, eg java: / jdbc / 4bizFlux);

        - JDBC_ALIAS_INVENTORY = java: / jdbc / $ {value} (This parameter defines the name of the datasource of the inventory.
-Enter the name of the datasource, eg java: / jdbc / citsmart_inventory);
+Enter the name of the datasource, eg java: / jdbc / 4biz_inventory);

        - JDBC_ALIAS_REPORTS = java: / jdbc / $ {value} (This parameter defines the name of the datasource of the reports.
-Enter the name of the datasource, eg java: / jdbc / citsmart_reports).
+Enter the name of the datasource, eg java: / jdbc / 4biz_reports).

     9- The following parameter separates the processing of the BPM event routine into a separate thread pool from the main system thread pool, to ease the use of database and server resources.

        - JDBC_ALIAS_BPM_EVENTOS = java: / jdbc / $ {value} (This parameter defines the name of the BPM event datasource.
-Enter the name of the datasource, eg java: / jdbc / citsmartBpmEvents).
+Enter the name of the datasource, eg java: / jdbc / 4bizBpmEvents).

 !!!
 Question "How to integrate the client company AD into 4biz Enterprise ITSM that is in the cloud offered by 4biz Corporation?"